Wisdom

 Did you find this article interesting and useful, dear reader?

-So go on, please share it now.
-If you can do that for me, I’ll be ever so grateful and you’ll be helping a keen blogger reach a wider audience.
+So please share it now.
+If you do, I’ll be forever grateful and you’ll be helping a keen blogger reach a wider audience.

 Thank you for your support.